British Cycling suspends transgender policy

 UK Sport chief executive Sally Munday said on Thursday she had "huge empathy" for both Bridges, who said she had been "harassed and demonised" over the past week, and her fellow competitors.

-Munday added that UK Sport was looking to support "everybody who is involved in this discussion".
+Munday added UK Sport was looking to support "everybody who is involved in this discussion".

-UK Prime Minister Boris Johnson said earlier this week that he did not believe transgender women should compete in female sporting events - a view he conceded might be "controversial".
+UK Prime Minister Boris Johnson said earlier this week he did not believe transgender women should compete in female sporting events - a view he conceded might be "controversial".

 In response, LGBTQ+ charity Stonewall said: "Trans people deserve the same opportunities as everyone else to enjoy the benefits of sport, and blanket exclusions on trans people participating are fundamentally unfair."